-Two MR physicists are members of the Neuroradiology Section: Tim Carroll, Phd and Todd Parrish PhD, each supported by NIH RO1 Grants.
-A cooperative effort with cognitive neurologists, led by Marsel Marek-Mesulam, MD, has led to the development of a clinical and research program in functional imaging of the brain, supported by Todd Parrish, PhD, and investigations centered on neurovascular imaging and perfusion imaging are conducted by Tim Carroll, PhD.
-Weekly Conferences
+One MR physicists is a members of the Neuroradiology Section: Todd Parrish PhD, supported by NIH RO1 Grants.
+A cooperative effort with cognitive neurologists, led by Marsel Marek-Mesulam, MD, has led to the development of a clinical and research program in functional imaging of the brain, supported by Todd Parrish, PhD

 |Mon||8-9 am||ENT Tumor Board|

 |9-10am||Neuropathology Brain Cutting|